Shardcached/shardcached/README.md

 iomux_run_timeout_high = 0                     ; Sets the high timeout (in microsecs) which will be passed to iomux_run() calls
-                                               ; by both the listener and the expirer ; (optional, a 0 value will make libshardcache use the compile-time default) secret = default                               ; Shared secret used for message signing (optional, defaults to 'default')
+                                               ; by both the listener and the expirer ; (optional, a 0 value will make libshardcache use the compile-time default) pipelining_max = 64                            ; maximum number of requests to process ahead when pipelining ; (if omitted, the libshardcache compiled-in default will be used) secret = default                               ; Shared secret used for message signing (optional, defaults to 'default')

 [http]